jqueryscript/ChatGPT-Resources/README.md

 - [TalkGPT](https://github.com/ShadovvBeast/TalkGPT) - TalkGPT allows you to easily interact with ChatGPT, the state-of-the-art language model developed by OpenAI.
 With TalkGPT, you can talk to ChatGPT naturally, with your voice, and it will answer with a voice as well!
 - [ChatGPT-Official](https://github.com/PawanOsman/ChatGPT-Official) - A simple Node.js module for creating ChatGPT using OpenAI official API.
 - [Sekiryu](https://github.com/20urc3/Sekiryu) - A python script that performs automatic decompilation and analysis of binary files with your prefered Decompiler and ChatGPT
-- [Smarty-GPT](https://github.com/citiususc/Smarty-GPT) - Library of prompts/contexts that allows to enhance GPT models responses without the involvement of the user
+- [Smarty-GPT](https://github.com/citiususc/Smarty-GPT) - Library of prompts/contexts that allows to enhance GPT models responses without the involvement of the user.
+- [AgentGPT](https://github.com/reworkd/AgentGPT) - Assemble, configure, and deploy autonomous AI Agents in your browser.

 ## Apps